rolandtoth/InputfieldURLChecker/README.md

 If checked, links will always have "http://" prefix, even if the field itself doesn't have it.
 Default is checked.

-### Enabled fields
+### Enabled fields/templates

-Comma-separated list of field names where module should be enabled.
+Comma-separated list of field/template names where module should be enabled.
 Leave empty to enable all.

+Note: if used, module will be disabled on all non-listed fields/templates.

 ## Troubleshooting and feedback

 Forum: [https://processwire.com/talk/topic/11209-modulette-test-url-field/](https://processwire.com/talk/topic/11209-modulette-test-url-field/)

 ## License